 4. Pass the Praxis exam.
-All students are required to earn a score on the Praxis Series[®] School Psychology test (5402) at the passing level set by the TSBEP.
+All students are required to earn a score on the Praxis Series[®] School Psychologist test (5403) at the passing level set by the TSBEP.
 Students must submit an official copy of the score report to the BU SP Director, which can be done by listing Baylor as a Designated Score Recipient using the code 6032.

 Typically, students are prepared for this exam by the Summer of their second year.
-Taking the examination in the summer of their second year allows for an opportunity to retake the exam, if needed.
-Overall, student performance has been outstanding.
-100% of students have passed the exam prior to completing their internship.
+Taking the examination in the summer of their second year allows an opportunity to retake the exam, if needed.
+Overall, student performance has been outstanding with 100% of SP students having passed the exam prior to completing their internship.

 5. Organizational membership.
 Students must be a member of at least one professional school psychology organization.
-Students memberships are typically very cheap but provide access to benefits of regular members.
+Student memberships are typically affordable, reduced rates and provide access to benefits of regular members.
 Organizations open to student members are: